Undergraduate Program

 In their final year, students complete a capstone design course that is focused on an in-depth engineering project.
 The projects are generated by customer demand, and include experiential verification to ensure a realistic design experience.

-The Electrical Engineering program is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and the Electrical Engineering and Similarly Named Engineering Programs Program Criteria.
+The Bachelor of Science in Electrical Engineering is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org/, under the commission’s General Criteria and Program Criteria for Electrical, Computer, Communications, Telecommunication(s) and Similarly Named Engineering Programs.

 The enrollment and graduation data for the Electrical Engineering program and other Mines programs can be found on the home page of the Office of Institutional Research.

-See the Mines Catalog for the complete course list and descriptions
+See the Mines Catalog for a complete course list and descriptions of courses.

 These flowcharts have been created to help you understand the requirements for your degree program.
 In addition, you should know that: